Horse race of weekly idiosyncratic momentum strategies with respect to various risk metrics: Evidence from the Chinese stock market: Empirical results

 The relation between lagged risk metrics and cross-sectional returns should be identified before we perform the risk-adjustment to the IMOM.
 Therefore, we conduct the univariate portfolio analysis based on different risk metrics.

 Unsurprisingly, the majority of the portfolios achieve positive profits, indicating the negative relation between the idiosyncratic risk metric and cross-sectional returns, as indicated in \autoref{TB:Risk:F5}.
-Additionally, as predicted, most results indicate the negative abnormal returns (measured by FF5F $\alpha$'s) achieved by the stock group with the highest level of risk metrics, contributing much more to the total abnormal return of arbitrage portfolios.\footnote{ We also examine the results for winner (with lowest risk) and loser (with highest risk) portfolios.
-As indicated by \autoref{TB:Risk:F5:loser} and \autoref{TB:Risk:F5:winner}, the results are pronounced in the short term when $K$ is less than four weeks. }
+Additionally, as predicted, most results indicate the negative abnormal returns (measured by the FF5F-$\alpha$ values) achieved by the stock group with the highest level of risk metrics, contributing much more to the total abnormal return of arbitrage portfolios.\footnote{ We also examine the results for the long sides (with lowest risk) and the short sides (with highest risk) with respect to the portfolios.
+As indicated by \autoref{TB:Risk:F5:long} and \autoref{TB:Risk:F5:short}, the results are pronounced in the short term when $K$ is less than four weeks. }

-We find that higher profitability is achieved by the portfolios with respect to the IVol, which is presented in Panel A. Coincidently, all the IVol-based portfolios have almost the same returns as well as FF5F $\alpha$'s as those of the IMOM portfolios when $J = 26$ weeks in \autoref{TB:IMOM:detail:F5}.
-In addition, the Sharpe ratio and the maximum drawdown share very similar values as well.
-For instance, the Sharpe ratio ranges from 0.6342 to 0.7339 for the IVol-based portfolios and ranges from 0.6431 to 0.7449 for the IMOM portfolios; The maximum drawdown ranges from 22.59\% to 32.91\% for the IVol-based portfolios and 22.24\% to 34.81\% for the IMOM portfolios.
-The empirical results imply that the return series of IMOM and IVol might be highly correlated, which would be confirmed in the following tests.